Last Updated: February 26, 2014

 The average gross state domestic product (GSDP) growth rate was about 9.4 per cent between 2004–05 and 2011–12.
 The state provides investment opportunities in sectors such as mining and metals, power, infrastructure, manufacturing and food processing.

 Jharkhand offers a wide range of fiscal and policy incentives to industries, under the Industrial Policy, 2012.
-The state also has policies for IT and SEZs offering sector-specific incentives.
+The state also has policies for IT and small economic zones (SEZs) offering sector-specific incentives.
+The state’s industries enjoy a unique location-specific advantage, as it is close to the vast market of eastern India.
+Jharkhand’s proximity to the ports of Kolkata, Haldia and Paradip gives it easy access to raw materials.